soundwrightpro/FRUITY-NILA/README.md

 ...
 Documents\Image-Line\FL Studio\Settings\Hardware\

-2. In FL Studio 20.7 or higher under the MIDI tab in settings set Komplete Kontrol M DAW as Native Instruments Komplete Kontrol M32 (User) or Native Instruments Komplete Kontrol A-Series (User) in Input, depending on what you own.
+2. In FL Studio 20.7 or higher under the MIDI tab in settings set Komplete Kontrol M DAW as Komplete Kontrol DAW in Input, for your M32 or A-Series.
 Set Port to 1.
 Above in Output select "Send Master Sync" once again set Port to 1.
 See image for clarification.

 ![Installlation image](/images/FL%20Studio%20Install%20Screenshot.png)